stmilne/icds_docs/docs/handling-data/managing-files/searching-files.md

 The pattern can have "wildcards" -- `*` matches anything, for example.

-`<file>` can be a single filename, or itself a pattern that matches multiple files; for example, `*.log` matches all logfiles.
+`<file>` can be a single filename, or itself a pattern that matches multiple files; for example, `*.log` matches all log files.

 grep is often useful to "filter" the output of commands.
 `ps -e` lists all running processes (a very long list).